Leaving a toxic partner.

-- Evidence is key for future, take photos, keep a diary of dates, keep text messages, recorded anything as evidence of the abusive partner’s behaviour.
+- Evidence is vital for future, take photos, keep a diary of dates, keep text messages, record anything as evidence of the abusive partner’s behaviour.
 Store on a password protected USB.
-You can hide, send to a new email address and delete all evidence, store at a friends.
-If they have cameras watching you, don’t do anything that would risk your safety to get evidence.
+You can hide, send to a new email address and, delete all evidence, store it with friends.
+If they have cameras watching you, don’t do anything that would risk your safety to get proof.

-- Try to gather important documents, passports, birth certificate, bank accounts info, do this last if you believe they might notice.
+- Try to gather important documents, passports, birth certificates, bank accounts info, do this last if you believe they might notice.

 - Domestic abuse helplines in your area.
-If you don’t have friends or family to go to, to find a safe refuge.
+Suppose you don’t have friends or family to go to, to find a safe refuge.

 - Try to research on devices the abuser can not get access to.
-Public libraries, friends devise.
+Public libraries, friends devises.

 - Delete browser history.